Rshokar/safe_social/README.md

 * use lowercase with no spaces
 * use dashes (not underscore) for word separation

 ## userpages
+Ravinder Shokar - exposures.html
+Brendan Lin - index.html
-Trevor Hong
+Trevor Hong - events.html
-events.html